meghantole/tarm/_posts/2021-10-07-typography-book-publishing.md

 ***What type of font is commonly used in romance novels?***

-Whether it’s a classic Austen re-print or a contemporary teen romance, you want to find a typeface with femininity and elegance in abundance. *Sabon* is a 1960s update on Claude Garamond’s design.
+Whether it’s a classic, a re-print, or a contemporary teen romance, a typeface with femininity and elegance in abundance will be used to appeal to the audience. *Sabon* is great example of a typeface used in romantic literature - It is a 1960s update on Claude Garamond’s design.

-This serif is simple and clear, while retaining a definite touch of grown-up tone.
-You can’t go wrong with setting a romantic epic in *Sabon*.
+This serif is simple and clear, whilst still retaining a definite touch of grown-up tone.

 ![](../uploads/sabon.jpeg)